Help us protect the natural beauty and neighborhood culture we love for generations to come!

 Join our upcoming dinner!
-ECI will host an Organic Farm-to-Table Winter Solstice Dinner on December 21st, 2017 at 6:30 pm at St. Joseph's Villa at 81 Lynn Ave, Hampton Bays 🍽
+ECI will host an Organic Farm-to-Table Spring Equinox Dinner on March 20th, 2018 at 6:30 pm at The Hampton Maid at 259 E Montauk Hwy, Hampton Bays 🍽

 ECI will set up four new Honey Bee beehives in Hampton Bays.
 The hives will be used as an educational tool in conjunction with adjacent pollinator and vegetable gardens.
 The increased use of pesticides and fungicides has caused a sharp nationwide decline in bee populations and other pollinators.
 Beekeepers lost 44% of their honeybees between 2015-2016 - the highest decline in bee populations ever recorded.
 We plan to help rebuild that population one hive at a time.